spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v311.md

 5. When the connectivity test is complete, click Create.

-You’re all set!
+You're all set!
 Ocean will now ensure the most cost-effective capacity and size possible for your cluster.

-## What’s Next?
+## What's Next?

 Learn more about Ocean scaling and optimization [features](ocean/features/).